-Each grant will have a cap of $20,000 for new construction, expansion or reconstruction, the same maximum as the USTA.
+Each grant will have a cap depending upon which category you are in, for resurfacing, reconstruction or new facilities.
 In order to leverage USTA Southern’s contribution, matching funds are preferred.
 Priority will be given to projects where there is participation by a State association, CTA or benevolent donors.

 Applications for grants can be submitted at any time and will be reviewed periodically until funds are exhausted.